XOP/css-codeguide/src/md/preprocessors.md

 ### Common formatting rules

-Following SCSS syntax, preprocessor formatting is identical to [CSS syntax](#basic-formatting) with some complements, which are above-mentioned _variables_ and _nesting_.
+Following SCSS syntax, preprocessor formatting is mostly identical to the [CSS syntax](#basic-formatting).

 Here is the basic example of preprocessor syntax ([structural comments](#structural-comments) are dropped for brevity):